 In the future I will follow up with an article that will focus specifically on dog parks and high prey drive dogs.
 For those of you who don’t share your lives with such dogs — that info will be equally valuable — as you are bound to encounter a few of these wild dogs.

-Emma Kesler, CDBC, CPDT-KA is a certified professional dog behavior consultant and dog trainer who specializes in terrier behavior and has conducted live online training and behavior consultations for nearly a decade.
-She shares her life with her Welsh Terrier, Miles.
-When Miles was young he was deemed "impossible to train" by a veterinarian and several trainers.
-The quest to help him changed Emma's life.
-Miles is Emma's trusted copilot and has set many performance records for Welsh Terriers.
-Emma is passionate about helping people with their dogs.
+Emma Kesler, CDBC, CPDT-KA is a terrier behavior specialist who has been conducting live online sessions and behavior consultations for nearly a decade.
+Emma shares her life with her Welsh Terrier, Miles.
+When Miles was young he was deemed "impossible to train" by a veterinarian and several trainers, who recommended resorting to old punishment-based methods.
+The quest to figure out how to work terriers in new and different ways became Emma's passion.
+Miles is Emma's trusted copilot, has set many performance records for terriers, and best of all, helps Emma coach others on how to share absolutely wonderful lives with their terriers.

 Subscribe to Miles & Emma